syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Interaction.md

 ---
 layout: post
-title: Interactions in Syncfusion EffectsView
+title: Interactions in Syncfusion EffectsView control in Xamarin.Forms
 description: How to set effects on different interactions in effectsview
 platform: xamarin
 control: SfEffectsView